upcmd/updocs/content/_index.md

   * manage setup/read env vars in the same scoping model so that you could have seamless integration with minimal exposed demanding ENV vars from CD/CI tool
   * auto validation for mandatory vars
 5. Color print and adjustable verbose level
-6. Flexible programming model to allow you to separate implmentation with interface so that common code could be reused via task_ref
+6. Flexible programming model to allow you to separate implementation with interface so that common code could be reused via task_ref
 Allow empty skeleton to be laid for testing driving process or guide as seudo code, but fill in the details and implementation gradually
 7. Flow control:
   * ignore_error
-  * dry runtime
+  * dry run
   * if condition support
   * loop support to iterate through a list of items
 8. Flexible configuration to load dvar, scope, flow from external yaml so that the programming code will be a little cleaner and organised
 9. Support the unlimited yml object, so yml config in var is text and it is also object.It could be merged in scopes automatically, it could be processed using go template
 10. Battery included for common builtin commands: print, reg, dereg, template, readfile, writefile
+11. Builtin yml liter and object query, modification
+12. Call func is really shining powerful design to be used:
+    * Compose the sequential execution of block of code
+    * Use the stack design, so it segregates all its local vars so that the vars used in its implementation will not pollute the caller's vars
+    * It serves like a interface to separates the goal and implementation and makes the code is reusable